woodFordR/blog/_posts/2023-03-27-a-picture-sharing-app.md

   - no-api-required change in `app/views/layouts/application.html.erb`
     - `<p class="notice"><%= flash[:notice] %>`
     - `<p class="error"><%= flash[:error] %></p>`
 The devise docs are organized and easy to navigate.
-I will be adding the omniauth settings once I design the model layer.

----

-I was having an issue with setting up psql due to databases, users having capital letters from the name of my application 😒.
-My favorite commands so far:
-  - `DROP ROLE ...`
-  - `DROP DATABASE ...`
+I've added omniauth with the google as a provider.

 ---